alphonsus/alphonsus/resume.md

 ## Employment
 - **Full-Stack Web Developer & iOS Developer, LIG Philippines Inc.** (Jun 2017—Present)
-  - Developed an iOS application and a web app for a tourist matching service
+  - Developed an iOS and web application for a tourist matching service
+  - Develoepd back-end for a chat application using Node.js, Express, MongoDB
-  - Designed and developed websites and single page apps using technologies like Ruby on Rails, Node.js, Vue.js and 3rd-party API integrations
+  - Developed websites and single page apps using Ruby on Rails and Vue.js

 - **Robot Applications and Full-Stack Web Developer, G-Angle Entertainment Cebu** (May 2016—Jun 2017)